How a Louisville Personal Injury Lawyer Can Help You

-If you’ve been hurt in a car accident, suffered a slip and fall injury, or otherwise been harmed by someone else’s negligence, you’re going to have a lot of questions.
+If you’ve been hurt in an accident or suffered an injury due to someone else’s negligence, you’re going to have a lot of questions.
 One of your biggest concerns may be whether your case will settle quickly or go to trial.

 Although everyone’s case is different, the vast majority of personal injury cases are settled.
 Litigation usually occurs when there’s a contested legal issue, the facts are in dispute, or the insurance company refuses to offer full and fair compensation for your injuries.